MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 # Connect to Your remote Linux computer

-When building a C++ Linux project in Visuaql Studio, Linux code is copied to your remote Linux computer and then compiled based on settings in Visual Studio.
-To setup this remote connection:
+When building a C++ Linux project in Visual Studio, Linux code is copied to your remote Linux computer and then compiled based on Visual Studio settings.
+To set up this remote connection:

 1. Build the project for the first time or manually create a new entry by selecting **Tools > Options** and then open the **Cross Platform > Connection Manager** node and click the **Add** button.